-In the diocese there are approximately 200 priests who hold the bishop's licence, and around another 100 retired priests who have permission to help out in parishes.
-In addtion to this there are licensed lay ministers who help minister in our 350 parishes.
+In the Diocese there are approximately 200 priests who hold the bishop's licence, and around another 100 retired priests who have permission to help out in parishes.
+In addtion to this there are lay ministers who help minister in our 350 parishes.

 Clergy